 However, throughout your career as a makeup artist, you’ll be providing advice to clients as well as applying looks that suit their complexion, skin tone, and coloring.
 You’ll need to know when it’s time to switch to a more hydrating moisturizer to prevent dry skin, and when to switch from rich, dark shades to softer, lighter ones.
 With the proper makeup training, you’ll have an overall understanding of fashion seasons, colors, and trends as well as seasonal changes affecting makeup.

 5. Ignoring expiration dates

 When you were just discovering new makeup trends and products, you couldn’t keep up with your collection!
 It was so exciting to try new eyeshadows, blushes, and mascaras that you would go back and forth with different products for years.

 You may not have learned this fact until years later, but makeup products have expiration dates.

 As much as you love that trusty tube of mascara, it really should be discarded after 3-6 months of use.
 And with good reason – the brush gets pushed back into the tube after touching your eyelashes and collecting various bits of bacteria!
 And that concealer you swear by?
-You shouldn’t put it anywhere near your under-eye circles or imperfections beyond 6-12 months – not only are they not as effective anymore, they’re also crawling with bacteria.
+You shouldn’t put it anywhere near your under-eye circles or imperfections beyond 6-12 months – not only are they not as effective anymore, but they’re also crawling with bacteria.
 As part of your makeup courses, you’ll learn sanitary practices that will allow you to provide your makeup clients with the best and safest applications possible.